-"This email and any files transmitted herein are confidential and intended solely for the use of the individual or entity to whom they are addressed.
-If you have received this email in error, please notify the sender.
-Any views or opinions presented in this email are solely those of the author and do not necessarily represent those of Upper Nicola Band.
-The UNB accepts no liability for any damage caused by any virus transmitted by this email."
+"This E-mail and any files transmitted with are confidential and intended solely for the use of the individual or entity to whom they are addressed.
+If you have received this E-mail in error please notify the sender and the System Administrator.
+Please note that any views or opinions presented in this E-mail are solely those of the author and do not necessarily represent those of the Upper Nicola Band.
+Finally, the recipient should check this E-mail and any attachments for the presence of viruses.
+The Upper Nicola Band accepts no liability for any damage caused by any virus transmitted by this E-mail."